RocketCraftingServer/rocket-craft/README.md

 completes in Visual Studio, double-click the project's .uproject file to open it in the Editor(this will recreate the DerivedDataCache folder).You should now have a "Clean" project without needing to rebuild the Engine.
 Source: https://answers.unrealengine.com/questions/100921/view.html?sort=oldest

 </i>

+# More explanations

+## project BRM
+  - Blueprint project
+  - Integrated with rocketCraftingServer session server.
+  - Works on `http`.
+  - Multiplayer with dedicated integrated.

-## Project shooter - Hang3d new version
+## Project shooter - Hang3d Nightmare

   - This is c++ template project.
-    Must be optimised little more for mobile targets.
+  - Must be optimised little more for mobile targets.
+  - Not integrated with rocketCraftingServer.
+  - Multiplayer with dedicated integrated.
+  - Works on `http`.

 ## Project Survival

   - This is c++ template project.
+  - Not integrated with rocketCraftingServer.
-    Modification: Adding fire to be blueprint accessible, adding fire button option for jump also raffal shooting button.
-[WIP] Must be optimised little more for mobile targets.
+  - Modification: Adding fire to be blueprint accessible, adding fire button option for jump also raffal shooting button.
+[WIP]
+  - Must be optimised little more for mobile targets.
+  - Works on `https` or `http`.

 ## Realistic rendering ue4 example

+  - Blueprint project
- - I will try max powered graphics for this example Still must to have healt builds for all targets.
+  - I will try max powered graphics for this example
+  - Still must to have healt builds for all targets.
+  - Not integrated with rocketCraftingServer.
+  - Works on `https` or `http`.

 ## Licence and Credits

- - VAST ue4 plugin
+ - VAST ue4 plugin [json handling in BP]
  - ShooterGame
    Unreal Engine 4.24.3